cdk8s-team/cdk8s-plus/rotate.md

-# How to Upgrade CDK8s+/CDK8s to a new Kubernetes version
+# Rotate

-This document describes the changes required in order to upgrade CDK8s+/CDK8s to support a new Kubernetes version.
+This document describes the changes required in order to create a new cdk8s-plus-XX library based on the latest kubernetes version.
 These steps should be executed in order.

 ## :one: Prerequisite